agusev/2021_Software_Engineering_Apprenticeship/README.md

 ## **Routes**

 - `GET` '/' : get a welcome message.
-- `POST` '/test/' : returns the cut string.
+- `POST` '/test/' : returns the cut string.d

 ## **How to run**